Baby Sleep and Breastfeeding Series: Part 2

 • At 10-12 months, many babies will be able to go all night without a feeding, but some will still need one through a year or beyond.

-I was one of the (un)fortunate ones that had to feed at night for a full year.
+I was one of the (un)fortunate ones that had to feed my babies at night for a full year.
 It was hard getting up even once a night for that long, but thankfully (and sadly at the same time), it goes very fast and it’s a relatively short time in our lives.

 Teething